antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# Well, sugar, the light travel distance to Mars is about 3 minutes and 2
+# Well, darlin', the light travel distance to Mars is about 12.5 light minutes
-# seconds at the speed of light.
-Bless your heart, it's quite a journey to our
-# neighboring planet.
+# away.
+That means it takes 12.5 minutes for light to travel from Earth to the
+# Red Planet.
+It's quite a long journey, but oh so fascinating!
+Oh, sugar, it
+# just breaks my heart to think about the distance between us and Mars.
+The
+# vastness of space can feel so lonely and isolating.
+But we must remember to
+# appreciate the beauty and wonder of the universe, even in moments of sadness.
 ```

 -----